Pawventures

 Under Canvas operates luxury safari-style tent camps adjacent to national parks across the United States.
 With over 15 locations near parks including Yellowstone, Grand Canyon, Zion, Glacier, Acadia, and Great Smoky Mountains, Under Canvas has become the most accessible name in upscale dog-friendly glamping.

-Under Canvas accepts dogs at most locations (verify per property, as one or two locations have restrictions).
+Under Canvas accepts dogs at most locations (verify per property, as individual locations may have restrictions).
 The policy covers:

 • Maximum 2 dogs per tent